yfndev/ybudget/README.md

-# YBudget 💰
+# YBudget

-> Open-source budget management for german associations.
+> Open-source budget management for German associations.

-YBudget helps german (non profit) associations manage their budgets when Excel gets too complicated.
-It is built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a [CODE University](https://code.berlin/) Capstone project.
-The initial idea came when the [Young Founders Network e.V.](https://youngfounders.network) got into desperate need of such a solution.
+YBudget helps German (non-profit) associations manage their budgets when Excel gets too complicated.
+Built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a [CODE University](https://code.berlin/) Capstone project.
+The initial idea came when [Young Founders Network e.V.](https://youngfounders.network) needed such a solution.

 **The problem?**
-Most budget tools are too expensive or too complex for associations to use.
-While Excel is flexible, it is also plenty of work keeping track of all the expenses that go in and out.
+Most budget tools are too expensive or too complex for associations.
+Excel is flexible but keeping track of all expenses is plenty of work.

 **Our solution?**
-Simple, affordable, intuitive and open-source.
+Simple, affordable, intuitive, and open-source.

 ## Features

-- 📊 **Dashboard & Charts:** Visualize cashflow with income, expenses, and balance trends
+- **Dashboard & Charts:** Visualize cashflow with income, expenses, and balance trends
-- 💳 **Transaction Import:** Import CSV from Sparkasse, Volksbank, & Moss
+- **Transaction Import:** Import CSV from Sparkasse, Volksbank, & Moss
-- 🔄 **Budget Transfers:** Move budgets between projects when plans change
+- **Budget Transfers:** Move budgets between projects when plans change
-- 🎯 **Project Organization:** Assign expenses to projects, see remaining budgets at a glance
+- **Project Organization:** Assign expenses to projects, see remaining budgets
-- 🧾 **Reimbursements:** Submit expense and travel reimbursements with receipt uploads
+- **Reimbursements:** Submit expense and travel reimbursements with receipt uploads
-- 🎁 **Volunteer Allowance:** "Ehrenamtspauschale" forms with shareable links for external signatures
+- **Volunteer Allowance:** "Ehrenamtspauschale" forms with shareable links for external signatures
-- 🤖 **AI Assistant:** Chat with your budget data (admin/lead only) to get transactions, todos in form of expected transactions and open reimbursements via natural language
+- **AI Assistant:** Chat with your budget data (admin/lead only)
-- 👥 **Team Management:** Organize members into teams with project access control
+- **Team Management:** Organize members into teams with project access control
-- 📤 **Donor Export:** Export transactions by donor to CSV
+- **Donor Export:** Export transactions by donor to CSV
-- ✉️ **Email Invitations:** Invite team members via email (powered by Resend)
+- **Email Invitations:** Invite team members via email (powered by Resend)
-- 🎓 **Guided Onboarding:** Interactive tour for new users
+- **Guided Onboarding:** Interactive tour for new users
-- 📝 **Audit Logs:** Track all actions for transparency and compliance
+- **Audit Logs:** Track all actions for transparency and compliance

 ## Tech Stack